Make LEGO The Star Of Christmas

 Ensemble & One Green Bean

-Christmas sale period, despite a reduced marketing budget.
-Three success metrics were put in place: increasing sales by 14% year−on−year, increasing social engagement by 50% year−on−year and retaining the brand’s number one position.
+The Lego Movie had put Lego back on the map and in the year following its huge success, UM had the ambitious task of outperforming Lego’s previous Christmas sale period success despite a reduced marketing budget.
+The campaign had three success metrics: increasing sales by 14% year−on−year, increasing social engagement by 50% year−on−year and retaining the brand’s number one position.

 The 2015 campaign became Lego’s star campaign after producing its best ever Q4 sale results and a huge uplift in social media engagement, all despite a 10.5% reduction in budget from the previous year’s campaign.
 Sales increased 18.8% year−on−year, 4.8% above target.
 Social engagement hit the highest the brand had ever experienced, at 287% — 237% above its target.
 Lego also retained its number one brand position.